wazroth/portfolio/index.md

 <img src="./images/metadata-cat.png" style="float: right; width:250px;" />

 Andreas "Dre" Orphanides is Associate Head, User Experience at the North Carolina State University Libraries.
+His work focuses on discovery systems, wayfinding, and interaction design.
+Areas of research interest include systems analysis and design ethics.

+Dre uses a potato phone and doesn't really do social media, which

 ## User experience design work

 ### D. H. Hill construction signage (2018-present)

-In 2019 and 2020, D. H. Hill Library will be undergoing a major renovation that will close 2-4 floors of the 11-floor building; this project aims to minimize space and service disruption and communicate the positive outcomes of the construction project through signage and web presence.
+In 2019 and 2020, D. H. Hill Library will be undergoing a major renovation that will disrupt 2-4 floors of the 11-floor building; this project aims to minimize space and service disruption and communicate the positive outcomes of the construction project through signage and web presence.
 This project is in the early planning/conceptual stages.
+Dre is co-manager on this project.

 * something
 * something